scottkleinman/WE1S/draft.md

 #Draft for New Schema Using MongoDB for Storage

 ##Syntax
+MongoDB stores data as JSON objects populated with keyword-value pairs.
+Each JSON object is called a "collection", and the keyword-value pairs are called "documents".
+In order to avoid confusion, I avoid these terms and refer to a "collection" as a **record** and a "document" as a **"field"**.

-A database record can have an unlimited number of keyword-value pairs, hereafter referred to as “fields”, which are enclosed in curly brackets:
+A database record can have an unlimited number of fields, which are enclosed in curly brackets:

 ```javascript
 { "keyword": "value",